isomerpages/moe-peicaisec/_academic/Blended Learning/For Parents.md

 <li><a href="https://drive.google.com/file/d/1r5S_tJhLUPnqatC7yDt7oaCSIYoG-_y4/view?usp=sharing" target="_blank" rel="noopener">Notice for Parents Who Have Yet To Be Onboard Parents Gateway</a></li>
 </ul>
 <h4><strong>Home Broadband Access Programme</strong></h4>
-<p>In view that all secondary school students will own a Personal Learning Device (PLD) under MOE's Digital Literacy Programme, secondary school students will no longer be eligible to apply for the NEU PC Plus programme with effect from 1 January 2022.</p>
+<p><p align="justify">In view that all secondary school students will own a Personal Learning Device (PLD) under MOE's Digital Literacy Programme, secondary school students will no longer be eligible to apply for the NEU PC Plus programme with effect from 1 January 2022.</p>
-<p>Students who need assistance for home broadband connectivity, can apply for the Home Access programme at <a href="http://www.digitalaccess.gov.sg/" target="">www.digitalaccess.gov.sg</a></p>
+<p><p align="justify">Students who need assistance for home broadband connectivity, can apply for the Home Access programme at <a href="http://www.digitalaccess.gov.sg/" target="">www.digitalaccess.gov.sg</a></p>